intel/CPU-Manager-for-Kubernetes/docs/cli.md

 in a supplied pool.

-If the requested pool is exclusive, the command may fail if there are no unallocated CPU lists in the pool.
-An unallocated CPU list is one where the `tasks` file is empty; see [the `cmk` configuration format][doc-config] for details.)
+If the requested pool is exclusive, the command may fail if there are no unallocated CPU lists in the pool or there are not enough free CPU lists in that pool.
+An unallocated CPU list is one where the `tasks` file is empty;
+see [the `cmk` configuration format][doc-config] for details.)

-If the requested pool is non-exclusive, any CPU list in that pool may be chosen, regardless of current allocations.
+If the requested pool is non-exclusive, any CPU lists in that pool may be chosen, regardless of current allocations.

+`cmk isolate` consumes environmental variable `CMK_NUM_CORES`, reads its value and based on it, allocates a number of available CPU lists, regardless of its exclusiveness.
+For exclusive pools first `CMK_NUM_CORES` CPU lists are allocated.
+For non-exclusive pools `CMK_NUM_CORES` CPU lists are chosen randomly. `CMK_NUM_CORES` should be a positive integer, otherwise the command will fail.
+If `CMK_NUM_CORES` variable is not set, a single CPU list will be allocated by default.

 `cmk isolate` writes its own PID into the selected `tasks` file before executing the command in a sub-shell.
 When the subprocess exits, the program